ciferkey/ciferkey.github.com/_posts/2018-10-13-kpoi-kotlin-apache-poi.md

 One set of fundamental language features are [lambdas and higher order functions](http://kotlinlang.org/docs/reference/lambdas.html#higher-order-functions).
 These concepts will be familiar for those who have worked in Java 8.
 The basic idea is that functions are "first class" can be passed as parameters to *other* functions.

 In our case lets say we want a method called "workbook" which will create a new Workbook for us.
-The method is passed lambda  which modifies the workbook and then returns the new workbook.
+The method is passed a lambda  which modifies the workbook and then returns the new workbook.
 In Java this would look like:
 <script src="https://gist.github.com/ciferkey/d6cfb19f7c86d57021716fd50f1b9ee6.js"></script>

-In Kotlin this could be done as:
+Where as in Kotlin this would look like:
 <script src="https://gist.github.com/ciferkey/3ba7ce78ac9a77d7fcbb2e505c1cbd3a.js"></script>

 So what on earth just happen in that last example method call?
 Basically if you have a method that only takes a single parameter which is a lambda then you can drop a lot of the syntax you would normally have to type out in Java.
 This is key to making a DSL!
 If you look closely at the final example you can see that it looks just like we are using a *expression* in the language such as the "if" expression. __This is why an internal DSL is often described as extending the language__.
 We are able to create new syntax which feels like its a part of the language itself!